 In this article, we’ll share how we used Adobe Fireworks in our iterative visual design process, along with other useful tips.

-In Search of the Key Design Tool
+In Search Of The Key Design Tool

 As discussed in the “Creating Wireframes And Prototypes” section of part 1, our choice of a design tool came down to the following:

+- Speed.
 Fireworks proved to be quicker for directly creating and manipulating visual elements on the screen than other tools, like Photoshop and Illustrator.
 The combination of integrated vector tools and bitmap-editing capabilities in one package, plus pages, states, symbols, styles and extensions, was something unique and worked best for us.

+- File size.
 We found that PSD visual design files created in Photoshop for the same screen designs are much larger than those created in Fireworks — sometimes two to five times larger.

 Note: Gabriel was also familiar with Adobe Flash and its various features and quirks.
 The transition to Fireworks was fairly straightforward — the Properties panel that spans the bottom of the screen, navigation of nested symbols, the symbols library and so on are quite similar in Fireworks and Flash.

-Exploring Branding and Style Link
+Exploring Branding And Style

 As discussed in the previous article, the design team decided on a pragmatic approach to creating visual elements.
 We decided early on in the project that we would only do as much visual layout and style exploration as necessary in graphics applications — the rest would be done through an iterative process in the browser.
 With this in mind, we ditched any elaborate branding exercise needed just for stakeholder buy-in and opted to create style tiles and a revised logo.

 So, What Are Style Tiles?

 Style tiles are a design document consisting of fonts, colors and interface elements that communicate the essence of the visual brand of a website or application.
 They help to communicate a proposed common visual language and can be used to discuss style preferences that meet the goals of the stakeholders or client.
-Samantha Warren9 explains the workflow pretty well in her article on A List Apart, “Style Tiles and How They Work10,” so I won’t go into deeper detail than this:
+Samantha Warren explains the workflow pretty well in her article on A List Apart, “Style Tiles and How They Work,” so I won’t go into deeper detail than this:

 "Websites are so much more than just usable interfaces: they tell a story...
 Style tiles are a flexible starting point that define a style to communicate the web in a way that clients understand.
 A style tile is more refined than a traditional identity mood board and less detailed than a website mockup or comp.
 When an interior designer redesigns a room they don’t build multiple options of the designs they’re proposing, they bring color swatches, paint chips, and architectural drawings.
 Style tiles act as paint chips and color swatches for the interface that we can execute on any device or at any dimension.
-It’s a truly responsive solution to visual design.
+It’s a truly responsive solution to visual design."

-Typography and Typecast Link
+Typography And Typecast